securitytxt/security-txt/draft-foudil-securitytxt.md

 In multi-user / multi-tenant environments, it may possible for a user to take over the location of the "security.txt" file.
-Organizations SHOULD reserve the "security.txt" namespace to ensure no third-party can create a page with the "security.txt" AND "/.well-known/security.txt" names.
+Organizations SHOULD reserve the "security.txt" namespace at the root to ensure no third-party can create a page with the "security.txt" AND "/.well-known/security.txt" names.

 ## Protecting Data in Transit